 ...Growing up I was taught to serve.
 Making and sharing music is my way of serving my communities.
 I am constantly inspired by my fellow musicians, friends and colleagues who keep this precious art form alive.
 We feed off each other intense energies in orchestras and the whole experience is so electrifying.
 We then make sure to pass on the tradition to the younger generations of musicians.
 My journey as a violinist has brought me numerous surprises as I trot along the path.
 I went places I never dreamt of with my music, and played with people I never imagined I could even meet.
 Of course, the road isn’t always so smooth; I faced rejections, I cried, I grieved and I moved on, and tried to do better.
-These emotional tolls and turmoils are what I strive to convey in my performances.
+These emotional tolls, turmoils and joy are what I strive to convey in my performances.
 The listeners really can feel it when your music is sincere...

-Violinist Yada Lee has given recitals at Beethovenfest in Bonn, Germany, Tongyeong International Music Festival in South Korea, Green Mountain Chamber Music Festival in Burlington, Vermont, Mazzoleni Hall and Richard Bradshaw Amphitheatre in Toronto.
+Violinist Yada Lee has given recitals and concerts at Beethovenfest in Bonn, Germany, Tongyeong International Music Festival in South Korea, Green Mountain Chamber Music Festival in Burlington, Vermont, Mazzoleni Hall and Richard Bradshaw Amphitheatre in Toronto.
 Dedicated to the betterment of society, she has given countless benefit concerts for charitable organizations in Thailand, such as Operation Smile Thailand, The Gift of Life Bone Marrow Foundation, Wheelchair and Friendship Centre of Asia, Wishing Well Foundation, Thai Red Cross Society, and more.

 Equally at home with repertoire ranging from baroque to contemporary, Ms. Lee has played with such groups as the Oberlin Baroque Ensemble, Contemporary Music Ensemble, and while living in New York City, she served as concertmaster of the Mannes American Composer Ensemble (MACE) under the direction of Lowell Liebermann.
 She highly enjoys collaborating with and commissioning new music by living composers.

-Born and raised in Bangkok, Thailand, Yada Lee has recently completed her orchestral fellowship at New World Symphony She holds a Master’s degree from Mannes School of Music and a Bachelor’s degree in Violin Performance from Oberlin Conservatory of Music.
+Born and raised in Bangkok, Thailand, Yada Lee recently completed her orchestral fellowship at New World Symphony She holds a Master’s degree from Mannes School of Music and a Bachelor’s degree in Violin Performance from Oberlin Conservatory of Music.
 She received an Artist Diploma from The Glenn Gould School of The Royal Conservatory in Toronto.
 Her principal teachers include Paul Kantor, Barry Shiffman, Laurie Smukler and David Bowlin.
 Ms. Lee is also a keen opera lover and a fan of the Metropolitan Opera.